-We next verify the control design in Section \ref{sec:ctrldsgn} based upon the stability analysis in Section \ref{sec:dyn}.
+We next verify the control design in Section \ref{sec:ctrldsgn} based upon the stability analysis in Section \ref{sec:dyn} with a specified difference of $\qc r = (0, 0, 0, 2\sin 0.2)$, which yields a nominal error $e_0 = \cos 0.4 > 0$ as required by the stability analysis.
 For the prescribed attitude, we use the nominal trajectory presented in Subsection \ref{sec:nomtrajparam}.
-For the actual trajectory, we begin with an initial error of one radian, which is less than $\pi$, so $e_0 > 0$ as required by the stability analysis.
-The controller gain matrix $L$ is chosen as the identity matrix while the weight $r$ is chosen as 0.5.
-The error in the attitude and the violation in the constraints \eqref{eqn:evTw_0} and \eqref{eqn:w_e0vevxv} are plotted in the figure below.
-We can clearly see asymptotic convergence of the error to zero.
+For the body's attitude, we begin with an initial error of 0.6 radian with respect to the specified difference.

+Below, we plot the control effort (half-angular acceleration $\dot{\vec w}$) and convergence (the Lyapunov error function $V_L$) using the controller in \cite{mitikiri:22a} or \cite{wen:91a}, \eqref{eqn:w_e0vevxv}, and \eqref{eqn:ctrl_wastdot_2}.
+The controller gain matrix $L$ is chosen as the identity matrix for all three controllers.
+The control error is plotted on the left, and the Lyapunov error on the right.
+Since the attitude controller using \eqref{eqn:w_e0vevxv} yields neutral stability, we see that the error remains more or less of the same magnitude (other than numerical errors) and neither converges nor diverges with time.
+The controller in \cite{mitikiri:22a} and \eqref{eqn:ctrl_wastdot_2} are asymptotically stable, on the other hand.